microsoft/msticnb/docs/source/creatingnotebooklets.rst

 Creating a Template Notebooklet
 -------------------------------

-Notebooklets has a function that creates a skeleton notebooklet module and yaml file for you.
+MSTIC Notebooklets has a function that creates a skeleton notebooklet module and yaml file for you.
 Use the skeleton to add your own functionality that can be imported into msticnb at runtime